Mount Vernon Ladies' Association Timeline

 The Mount Vernon Ladies' Association is an intrepid group of American patriots who have been preserving and promoting George Washington's Mount Vernon for more than 160 years.

 George Washington once compared Mount Vernon to a well resorted tavern and indeed his home never ceased to be a mecca for visitors, drawn by curiosity or by reverence for its illustrious owner.
-Washington's nephew Bushrod Washington, who inherited the Mansion and four thousand acres after the death of Martha Washington, was an Associate Justice of the Supreme Court and his duties often kept him away from Mount Vernon.
-He died in 1829, bequeathing the Mansion and twelve hundred acres to his nephew John Augustine Washington who survived him by only three years.
-In 1830, his widow conveyed the estate to their son, John Augustine Washington, Jr., the last Washington family owner of the estate.
+Washington's nephew Bushrod Washington inherited the Mansion and four thousand acres after the death of Martha Washington.
+He was an Associate Justice of the Supreme Court and his duties often kept him away from Mount Vernon.
+He died in 1829, bequeathing the Mansion and twelve hundred acres to his nephew John Augustine Washington II who survived him by only three years.
+In 1840, his widow conveyed the estate to their son, John Augustine Washington III, the last Washington family member to own the estate.

-In 1853, Louisa Bird Cunningham was traveling on the Potomac River and passed by Mount Vernon in the moonlight.
+In 1853, Louisa Bird Cunningham was traveling on the Potomac River and passed by Mount Vernon.
 Struck by its appearance, and fearing that it would soon be lost to the nation for lack of upkeep, Cunningham wrote a letter to her daughter Ann Pamela Cunningham.
-In the letter, Cunningham commented that if the men of the United States would not save the home of its greatest citizen, perhaps it should be the responsibility of the women.
+In the letter, she commented that if the men of the United States would not save the home of its greatest citizen, perhaps it should be the responsibility of the women.